 Day two: Lauterbrunnen day trip

-Day two of this five day Switzerland itinerary takes you to Lauterbrunnen, a picture-perfect village that looks like it’s straight off a postcard.
+Day two of this five day Switzerland itinerary takes you to Lauterbrunnen, a picture-perfect village that looks like it’s straight off a postcard, and then to

 How to get from Interlaken to Lauterbrunnen